Article I: Bill of Rights

 Copied from the 1787 Constitution, Amendment 7.
 However, the amount has been raised from $20 to $1000.

-This section guarantees to every citizen the most basic necessities of life.
+Article I Section 3.8 guarantees to every citizen the most basic necessities of life.
 It enshrines in Constitution II the actual, concrete meaning of the Declaration of Independence statement about everyone’s inalienable right to life, liberty, and the pursuit of happiness.
 It also provides a constitutional basis for all of our social support programs – Social Security, Medicare, Medicaid, veterans’ healthcare, and ACA (or whatever replaces it).

 Copied from the 1787 Constitution, Amendment 14.